Adhikulkarn/edu-procurator/README.md

 # edu-procurator
-Edu-Proctuator
-Edu-Proctuator is a web-based educational management system designed to help teachers and educators manage attendance, tasks, communications, and student collaboration efficiently.
+edu-procurator is a web-based educational management system designed to help teachers and educators manage attendance, tasks, communications, and student collaboration efficiently.
 The application features a responsive design and offline capability to ensure uninterrupted functionality.
 Features
 1. Attendance Management